Table Of Contents

 To be more specific, you are able to override modification targets when you specify modification names by passing the permitted target rules enclosed in parentheses following the modification name.
 For example “Deamidation (N)” will only target Asparagine residues, unlike the plain “Deamidation” rule which will target both Asparagine and Glutamine.

-For more information about supported post-translational modifications, please see Peptide Modifications
+For more information about supported post-translational modifications, please see Peptide Modifications.

 UniProt Integration